microsoft/vscode-webview-ui-toolkit/docs/getting-started.md

 ### Using the toolkit inside a webview

-With the package installed, we need to adjust the project so the toolkit is usable within our webview.
-We'll start by updating the `_getWebviewContent` method to accept two new parameters.
+With the package installed, you need to adjust the project so the toolkit is usable within your webview.
+To do this, start by updating the `_getWebviewContent` method to accept two new parameters.

 ```typescript
 // file: src/panels/HelloWorldPanel.ts